Emotional literacy: Culturally situated

 Hence, according to Matthews, emotional literacy is a social process that takes place in a social setting, is something that is never really achieved, and has to be seen in conjunction with others.
 This indicates that key components of emotional literacy, which is a continual process, that includes dialogue, acceptance of ambiguity and the ability to reflect.
 Judgments are made on a person's individual-in-group emotional literacy.
 He argues:

 On this view emotional literacy is developed to help people understand themselves, others and the power connections between them.
 Matthews links emotional literacy to equality and social justice.
 Emotional literacy is not just to be "nice", but also to know when to stand up for viewpoints and fight for a case.
 It is not about more control over people, but less.
 As McIntosh and Style argue schools are always involved in social, emotional and power relations, yet "power relations are a taboo subject in K-12 schooling and in the majority culture of the United States.
 Power relations are therefore little understood systemically.
 Students, however, learn about power by watching, by imitating, by avoidance of what they fear".

 In education

 In general, most of the criticisms of courses to promote pupils' emotional development have been directed at those that develop emotional intelligence.
-For example, there are the courses developed in the USA and Britain.
+For example, there are the courses developed in the US and Britain.
 The critiques of these courses include that: